 Shale gas over time will kill attempts at OGEC.
 China is expected to have even more shale gas resource than the US and will exploit it quickly.
 China National Offshore Oil Corporation (CNOOC) has already taken ownership positions in two US shale gas development projects and in the first large one in the UK.
 (There is little doubt that part of the intent is to transfer technology to China deposits.)
+Shell is partnering with Chinese entities to develop resources in the southern provinces.
+Argentina, the second biggest resource holder according to the EIA, will be a significant supplier over time, as I discuss in chapter 28.

 European shale gas will certainly be a factor.
 There is reason to believe most of the countries currently importing LNG, including India, have shale gas opportunities.
-Finally, there is the specter of US as an LNG export player.
+Finally, there is the reality of the US as an LNG export player; how much of a player is all that remains to be found out.
 All of this adds up to a world with a lot of gas in consuming countries and more options.
 When consumers have options, cartels are ineffective.
 Gas has always been harder to manipulate than oil.
 Transportation needs can only be met by oil-derived products.
 Gas on the other hand can be replaced by coal, wind, and solar for power.
 OGEC can be pronounced dead on arrival, and we have shale gas to thank for that.
-CHAPTER 20
+CHAPTER 23